DHTMLX/docs-spreadsheet/docs/api/spreadsheet_beforesheetremove_event.md

 ### Description

-@short: fires before a sheet is removed
+@short: Fires before a sheet is removed

 ### Usage